Welcome to RITCHIE Agricultural

 At this time the product range continued to broaden with the introduction of bale handling equipment.
 This was a necessary development as having been predominantly in the livestock sector, a quieter summer season was experienced due to the seasonality of the livestock product range.

 Under the Conservative government, the UK entered the ‘Common Market’ by signing the ‘Treaty of Rome’.
 This sent the Agriculture industry into a volatile state and forced the company to look at alternative markets.

 The ‘Burke’ trophy was awarded to Ritchie at the Royal Show, Stoneleigh, for the ‘Transfer Weight Bale Transporter’.
 This machine revolutionised bale handling and was instrumental in the continued success of the business.
 Other Ritchie agricultural products have been recognised by various show societies with ‘awards of merit’ and silver medals being presented.

-By the early 1980s the search for new markets had lead into the blossoming Offshore Industry.
+By the early 1980s, the search for new markets had led into the blossoming Offshore Industry.
 This subsequently took Ritchie into the industrial gas supply industry, fabricating a range of gas cylinder handling equipment.

 Additional ground was purchased at Forfar both in 1990 and 1995 totalling approximately 7 acres to allow for further expansion.

 Forfar Galvanisers Ltd was established with a state of the art plant being constructed at the Suttieside site.

 As part of the company’s strategic growth plan, Ritchie Hua Engineering Ltd was established as a joint venture between Ritchie Limited and Weihai Gaosai Metal productions Co Ltd, to design and manufacture products in Asia.

 The company opened a facility in the West Midlands specifically designed to manufacture a higher volume of agricultural products close to one of the significant market centres and raw material suppliers.